-Golden Ray shipwreck on fire
+Golden Ray shipwreck burning in St. Simons Sound

-BRUNSWICK, Ga. – What remains of the Golden Ray, the massive ship that capsized in the St. Simons Sound in September 2019, is on fire Friday afternoon.
+BRUNSWICK, Ga. – What remains of the Golden Ray, the massive ship that capsized in the St. Simons Sound in September 2019, caught fire at midday Friday and initially produced a massive amount of black smoke blowing toward Jekyll Island.

-Live video from a Facebook page set up to monitor the dismantling of the ship shows flames and thick black smoke pouring from the ship starting about 1:45 p.m.
+Live video from a Facebook page set up to monitor the dismantling of the ship showed flames and thick black smoke pouring from the ship at 1:45 p.m.
+About an hour later, most of the smoke being produced was white, which usually indicated there is less fuel for the fire.
+But at 3:45 p.m., large flames were seen again and copious, black smoke resumed spewing from the ship.

+Shortly before 5:30 p.m., Coast Guard Commander Efren Lopez gave a news briefing and said the fire sparked during cutting operations that were happening on the ship.
+He said the fire broke out and spread among the vehicles on board the ship.

+“All our firefighting efforts are continuing on and they’ll continue until the fire is completely out,” Lopez said.

+USCG spokesman Michael Himes told News4Jax the salvage crew has been evacuated from the shipwreck and firefighting assets are in place trying to suppress the fire.

+“Fortunately, the ship is open at both ends, so it’s possible that the fire could run its course rather than smolder,” Himes said.
+“We’re confident the fire itself is not a threat to the community, but there is a considerable about of smoke blowing (toward the) north side of Jekyll Island, which is where the wind is blowing ...
+I would simply avoid that area.”

-Maritime expert Rod Sullivan told News4Jax it’s probably a petroleum fire.
+The Coast Guard could not confirm what exactly is burning, but maritime expert Rod Sullivan told News4Jax it’s probably a petroleum fire.
 Water will wash diesel fuel into the water, but “it won’t do much to extinguish the fire itself.
-Unless you smother it, you’re not going to put it out.”
+Unless you smother it, you’re not going to put it out,” Sullivan said.

+Sullivan said it’s possible the source of the diesel could be a tank that fueled the crane being used to cut the ship into pieces in a salvage operation that began last year.

+The 646-foot Golden Ray was carrying 4,200 vehicles in its cargo decks with it capsized, initially blocking the Port of Brunswick.

-Crews have been shearing sections of the ship since last year Responders last week said they started the fifth of seven total cuts of the removal process.
+Responders last week said they started the fifth of seven total cuts of the removal process.

+This not the first fire aboard the shipwreck, but certainly the largest.

+The Altamaha Riverkeeper told News4Jax that there is a major concern about the contaminants from the fire getting into the river.
+A spokeswoman said there was a smaller fire in the morning that they thought was contained, then the major fire began.

 “The Golden Ray has kind of worn out its welcome here,” said St. Simons Island native Andy Jones.